Sporting CP: Stadium

 Throughout its history, Sporting has had several grounds.
 The first one was inaugurated on 4 July 1907, and was called "Sítio das Mouras".

-In 1956, the first Estádio de Alvalade was inaugurated.
+It was a state-of-the-art facility at the time and included changing rooms with individual lockers and changing rooms with showers and baths.
+It included a grass playing field for football and two tennis courts.
+It was considered luxurious and had also an athletics track.
+This was followed by the Estádio do Campo Grande (1917–1937) and the Estádio do Lumiar (1937–1956).
+In 1956, the first Estádio José Alvalade was inaugurated.
 Sporting played their matches there until 2003, when the stadium was demolished.

-In Lisbon, the new stadium, Alvalade XXI ("Estádio José Alvalade"), was built for UEFA Euro 2004, hosted by Portugal.
-Designed by Tomás Taveira, it was inaugurated on 6 August 2003.
-The opening match was a 3–1 victory over Manchester United.
+A new stadium, Estádio José Alvalade, was built for the UEFA Euro 2004, hosted by Portugal.
+Designed by Tomás Taveira, it was inaugurated on 6 August 2003 and the wider complex called Alvalade XXI included a shopping mall, cinemas, health center, office space, residential areas, club's museum, official club store and other infrastructure.
+The opening match was a 3–1 victory over Manchester United in a friendly game that marked the departure of Cristiano Ronaldo from Sporting CP.
 The stadium was awarded a 'five-star' certificate at 2005 UEFA Cup Final by then UEFA president Lennart Johansson.
 The stadium has a capacity of 50,095 spectators.
+The Multidesportivo Sporting, is a multi-sports arena located in a five-floor semi-detached building next to the stadium proper.